usds/justice40-tool/data/data-pipeline/README.md

 score_initial_df.to_csv(data_path / "data_pipeline" / "etl" / "score" / "tests" / "sample_data" /"score_data_initial.csv", index=False)
 ```

-Now you can move on to updating inidvidual pickles for the tests.
+Now you can move on to updating individual pickles for the tests.
 Note that it is helpful to do them in this order:

 We have four pickle files that correspond to expected files:
 - `score_data_expected.pkl`: Initial score without counties